jose-corona/hello-world/README.md

 # hello-world
-starting out learning about the github world.
+starting out on my journey to learn about the github world.

+I hope to one day make a meaningful contribution.